Network-Technology-Academy-Institute/DataVisualization_kentdlee/_build/html/_sources/index.rst.txt

 +++++++++++++

 Pose a question.
 For instance, "Do increases in Avocado consumption predict increases in home sales?"
-Write some screen scraper code, using the Requests Library, to gather information to help answer your question (not this avocado/home sales question, but your own question).
+Write some screen scraper code, using the Requests Library and/or BeautifulSoup, to gather information to help answer your question (not this avocado/home sales question, but your own question).
 Place the collected data in a CSV file with proper headings.
 Describe the question, the collected data, and the program used to collect the information.